microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Update-MgBetaRoleManagementDeviceManagementRoleDefinition.md

 ### -IsPrivileged
 Flag indicating if the role is privileged.
-Azure AD defines a role as privileged if it contains at least one sensitive resource action in the rolePermissions and allowedResourceActions objects.
+Microsoft Entra ID defines a role as privileged if it contains at least one sensitive resource action in the rolePermissions and allowedResourceActions objects.
 Applies only for actions in the microsoft.directory resource namespace.
 Read-only.
 Supports $filter (eq).